learn-co-curriculum/dsc-feature-selection-methods/README.md

 ## Summary

 This lesson formalized the different types of feature selection methods and introduced some new techniques to you.
-You learned about filter methods, wrapper methods, and embedded methods as well as advantages and disadvantages to both.
+You learned about filter methods, wrapper methods, and embedded methods as well as their advantages and disadvantages.
 Then you saw how these methods can be applied using classes from scikit-learn.